shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ![](../../../.gitbook/assets/dtube-9.png)

-To display the current uploaded video & title of the video we're going to use `this.props.currentHash` & `this.props.currentTitle` methods.
-Now, why we're using `https://ipfs.infura.io/ipfs/` here?
-Well, Infura will pin our IPFS file to keep the file online.
-Otherwise, If the normal IPFS node is down then it'll cause some issues to access the video.
-There are so many IPFS pinning services are out there, Infura is the most common one.
+To display the current uploaded video & title of the video we're going to use `this.props.currentHash` & `this.props.currentTitle` properties.
+Now, why are we using `https://ipfs.infura.io/ipfs/` here?
+Because [Infura](https://infura.io/) will [pin our IPFS file](https://docs.ipfs.io/concepts/persistence/) to keep the file available to the network.
+Otherwise, if the IPFS node we're connected to is down, the video file might not be available.
+There are several IPFS pinning services available and Infura is one of the most commonly used due to its resilience.
 ```javascript
 import React, { Component } from 'react';
 import './App.css';